 The intra-BSS NAV if the received CF-End frame is an intra-BSS frame

-The associated HE STA may reset both NAVs if the received CF-End frame is an intra-BSS frame and the basic NAV was updated due to a frame that cannot be identified as either inter-BSS frame or intra-BSS frame.
+AnHE STA that maintains two NAVs may reset both NAVs if the received CF-End frame is an intra-BSS frame and the basic NAV was updated due to a frame that cannot be identified as either inter-BSS frame or intra-BSS frame.
 An HE STA that receives a CF-End frame and resets all their maintained NAV(s) can start contending for the medium without further delay.

 CID 16580